digital-futures-academy/airport-challenge/README.md

 ## My Solution
 -----

-To run the tests in specRunner.js, open up the integrated terminal and use node specRunner.js.
+To run the tests in "test/specRunner.js", please open up the integrated terminal and use node specRunner.js from the test directory.

 ## My Domain Models